Why is emotional resilience important to your success?

 I don’t believe in having any more debt than absolutely necessary (none if possible).

-Just like perseverance- it’s good… until it’s not good.
+Leverage, just like persevering, can be good… until it’s not good.

 More importantly, you have to know why you’re choosing to quit.